Getting Started¶

 @sciflow/editor-startships the<sciflow-editor>and<sciflow-formatbar>web components plus the demo bundle.@sciflow/editor-coreexposes theEditorclass, command runner, and sync strategy contracts for framework-specific integrations.@sciflow/schema-prosemirrorexports the authoring schema and JSON helpers.

-4. Build Once Locally¶
+4. Build Once Locally (repo contributors)¶

 This emits packages/editor/start/dist/bundle/sciflow-editor.js, the file you reference from demos or downstream apps.
+If you are consuming the published package in another project, you can skip this step because the bundle ships with the install.

 5. Open the Demo¶